MAINTENANCE REQUEST FORMS: PUMP REPAIR REQUEST FORM | PICKUP REQUEST FORM

 The screw pump is available in a variety of different designs to satisfy the requirements of different applications.

-While there are several designs available for screw pumps, all work using the basic principle of two screws counter-rotating each other.
 Two screws facing opposite directions engage and create a sealed cavity with the pump casing.
 As fluid enters the pump through the suction side, the drive screws rotate and steadily move the fluid from the inlet to the discharge side.
 The pump ensures a volumetrically steady flow rate no matter the amount of pressure applied.
 This kind of operation makes the screw pump a better choice for handling a wide range of liquid types, flow rates, pressures, and viscosities.